 Here are some photos illustrating the whole process from sowing the seeds, the first grasses springing to life to the more fully grown plants in the field, harvesting, grains before cleaning, milling, flour and bread, then it all happens again.
 With this constant renewable cycle of the seeds and the bread, involving the birth, reproduction and death of the organisms, notably yeast and bacteria in our bread, within it, the symbolic significance of bread is not hard to understand.
 Bread really is life.

 Now we have our loaf of bread containing just three ingredients – wholegrain flour, water and salt.
-It sounds so simple, and that really is one of the many beauties of bread, but what these whole grains bring to the bread synergistically with the mixing, proofing, fermenting and baking process, is much more than meets the eye.
+It sounds so simple, and that really is one of the many beauties of bread.
+At the same time, real bread is very complex.
+We hope that now you know a little but more about the whole grains and why we use them, you understand the forever enigmatic wonder of bread.
+From the soil to your slice, the land, the people, the grain seeds the mixing, proofing, fermenting and baking process, there really is much more to our humble bread than meets the eye.

 Here are some useful links that we recommend if you want to find out more about beautiful whole grains –